CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_sourmash.md

 ## Before starting
 The following protocol outlines the use of [Sourmash](https://sourmash.readthedocs.io/en/latest/) for interpreting microbial whole genome sequence (WGS) or metagenomic data.
 Sourmash computes a fingerprint or 'sketch' from your WGS data using minHash, and enables comparison of sketches from isolates (to understand strain relatedness, for example).
 Similarly, a sketch can be compared against a large databases of sketches, stored as a Sequence Bloom Tree (SBT) for rapid searching, from RefSeq or Genbank in order to help assign identity to a sample.
 SBT databases of microbial genomes from all of Genbank and RefSeq are available directly on our server for convenience.

-If you want to learn more about how Sourmash works, you could start with C. Titus Brown's blog posts on the topic [here](http://ivory.idyll.org/blog/2016-sourmash-sbt.html) and [here](http://ivory.idyll.org/blog/2016-sourmash-sbt-more.html).
-Also take a look at Adam Phillippy's [original Mash paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0997-x)
+If you want to learn more about how Sourmash works, you could start with the [original Sourmash paper](https://joss.theoj.org/papers/10.21105/joss.00027), and a [recent follow-up paper](https://doi.org/10.12688/f1000research.19675.1).
+Also check out C. Titus Brown's blog posts on the topic [here](http://ivory.idyll.org/blog/2016-sourmash-sbt.html) and [here](http://ivory.idyll.org/blog/2016-sourmash-sbt-more.html).
+Also take a look at Adam Phillippy's [original Mash paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0997-x).

 ## Step 1: Connect to a CHMI linux cluster